 Eagle: How did you know he was part of NAMBLA?

 Debbie: We found that out later.
 We didn't know that at the time.
 I found out during the investigation.
-The same man had a top secret government clearance, he worked at one of our national weapons labs and was a former big brother, and a tutor at a former school, and my next door neighbor.
+The same man had top-secret government clearance, he worked at one of our national weapons labs and was a former big brother, and a tutor at a former school, and my next door neighbor.

 lpickles4mee: What about all of these people just getting out of jail and moving in the neighborhoods?

 Debbie: If we are talking about public disclosure, then I agree.
 Parents have a right to know.
-The recidivist rate for a convicted sex offender is higher than any other crime.
+The recidivism rate for a convicted sex offender is higher than any other crime.